apache/celeborn/docs/upgrade.md

 At the same time, users need to adjust the number of retry times and retry wait time of the client according to cluster rolling restart situation to support the shuffle client to read data through retries after worker restarted.
-The shuffle client fetch data retry times configuration is `celeborn.fetch.maxRetries`, default value is `3`.
+The shuffle client fetch data retry times configuration is `celeborn.client.fetch.maxRetriesForEachReplica`, default value is `3`.
 The shuffle client fetch data retry wait time configuration is `celeborn.data.io.retryWait`, default value is `5s`.
 Users can increase the configuration value appropriately according to the situation.